 KEEPS study 2012 – early estrogen prevention study

-Testosterone therapy safety for men and the risk of cardiovascular events
+Testosterone therapy safety – the risk of cardiovascular events for men on TRT

 Is Therapy Evidence-Based? – Dr. Neal Rouzier